 - Limit theorems for hetergeneous queueing systems

-- Neural solver for Wasserstein geodesic or Schrödinger bridges
+- Neural solver for Wasserstein geodesic or Schrödinger bridge

 Publications & Preprints

-Chen, Y.-H., Ghosh, A., Wu, R. Near completetion.
-Limit theorems for heterogeneous graphon JSQ(d) model.
+Chen, Y.-H., Ghosh, A., Wu, R. Limit theorems for heterogeneous graphon JSQ(d) model.
 Near Completion.

 Thorn, S., Chao, A., Georgiev, K.B., Müller, J., Bässler, C., Campbell, J.L., Castro, J., Chen, Y.-H., et al. (2020).
 Estimating retention benchmarks for salvage logging to protect biodiversity.
 Nature Communications, 11, 4243.
 [Journal]